mlswg/mls-protocol/draft-ietf-mls-protocol.md

 message at the same time, by taking the following steps:

-* Construct an initial Commit object with the `proposals` field populated from Proposals received during the current epoch, and empty `key_package` and `path` fields.
+* Construct an initial Commit object with the `proposals` field populated from Proposals received during the current epoch, and an empty `path` field.

 * Generate a provisional GroupContext object by applying the proposals referenced in the initial Commit object, as described in {{proposals}}.
 Update